darshakjani8101/OpenAI_Chatbot/README.md

 # MERN Stack AI Chatbot

-This is an AI Chatbot application, inspired by ChatGPT, by using MERN Stack and OpenAI
+This is an AI Chatbot application, inspired by ChatGPT, by using MERN Stack and OpenAI.

 It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.